ardent-development/Clicker/README.txt

 Send `clicker.89p` to your calculator.
  It will be in its own folder "AAA" for quick access, but you can put it anywhere you like.
 It is folder-agnostic and can be called from anywhere.
- I recommend keeping it archived.
+ Keep it archived, there's no reason not to.
  It is GPLv3-or-later licensed, so if you wish to take advantage of the rights that implies then feel free to unarchive the variable and do whatever.

 Send `flib.89z` to your calculator.
  It *MUST* be stored in the "main" folder.
- I recommend keeping it archived.
+Keep it archived.
  It is GPLv2-or-later licensed, so if you wish to view its source code you can unzip "flibsrc.zip" and have at it.